1031 Exchange Topics

 Refinancing Before and After Exchanges

-Refinancing to pull equity out of a property prior to or after completing a tax deferred exchange can result in a taxable transaction under the “step transaction doctrine.”
+Refinancing to take equity out of a property prior to or after completing a Tax Deferred Exchange can result in a taxable transaction under the “step transaction doctrine”.
 The IRS can argue that a “cash-back” refinancing, immediately before the exchange is completed, is just one step in many steps that results in not reinvesting all of the equity from the Relinquished Property.
 It follows that the refinance loan proceeds would be taxable as boot.
 This “step transaction” doctrine allows the IRS to re-characterize seemingly separate transactions into one transaction for tax purposes.
 The result is an unfortunate outcome for the Exchanger if the IRS believes that there was no independent business purpose for the refinance.
 In other words, the threshold question is, “was the purpose of the loan nothing more than the Exchanger’s desire to take cash out of the equity of either the Relinquished or Replacement Properties without paying tax?”

 Exchangers should discuss their plans to refinance with their tax advisors and carefully consider the following issues to help avoid the pitfalls of the “step transaction doctrine”: